 Can You Add Alcohol to Coffee?

 As great as alcohol tastes when infused with coffee, it goes both ways.
 Here are some of our favorite alcohol-infused coffee recipes to try this weekend!
+For other alcoholic coffee drink recipes, click here.

 This bourbon and espresso beverage is peppy, so you can sub out bourbon with rye whiskey if necessary.
 You’ll need the following ingredients: